nrwl/nx/docs/generated/packages/storybook/documents/migrate-webpack-final-react.md

 Here are the main differences to the previous versions of Nx:

 - there's no `webpack.config.js`; Custom webpack configurations can be added in the `webpackFinal` property of the `main.js` file
-- the `main.js` file now contains a predefined Storybook preset exported by `@nrwl/react/plugins/storybook`.
+- the `main.js` file now contains a predefined Storybook addon exported by `@nrwl/react/plugins/storybook`.

 Here's an example of a newly generated `main.js` file: